nexusformat/communications/2015/NXvalidate/white_paper.md

 as information if the appropriate option flag has been set.

 When an undefined field or group is present, nxvalidate shall state this as information if the appropriate option flag has been set.

-..
-	There may be additional fields or groups in a NeXus data file, not required by the application definition.
-This ought to yield a warning or information message.
-	We can check if the additional item is part of the base class of the current NeXus group and issue a differnt information then.
-But this implies that nxvalidate has access to the base class definitions too.

-	TODO: what is the desired behaviour with regards to additional fields?
+There are two cases
+here: a undefined field is defined in the NeXus base class.
+Or the undefined field is not even in the NeXus base class.
+This should yield different messages.

 NeXus increasingly uses group attributes.
 If the application definitions asks for this, nxvalidate needs to  test group attributes.